prrathamkamath/prrathamkamat.github.io/_pages/join.md

 ---
-title: "Join me"
+title: "Work"
-permalink: /join/
+permalink: /work/
 ---

-## Join me
+## Work with me

 Do reach out to me if you are building something cool.